Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides

 To compute these physicochemical properties, we used the python package \textit{peptides} \cite{peptides_pypi}.
 The properties were then normalized to have zero mean and unit standard deviation using their respective training set means and standard deviations; the test set property values was normalized using the training set means and standard deviations.

-Overall, we studied the following models: (i) TransVAE trained jointly with a regressor predicting oracle values, \textit{that is}, predicting \textit{predicted-log10mic} values; (ii) TransVAE trained jointly with a regressor predicting Boman index values; (iii) TransVAE trained jointly with a regressor predicting charge values; (iv) TransVAE trained jointly with a regressor predicting hydrophobicity values; (v) TransVAE trained jointly with a regressor predicting both Boman index and charge; and (vi), TransVAE trained jointly with a regressor predicting Boman Index, charge, and hydrophobicity values.
+Overall, we studied the following models: (i) TransVAE trained jointly with a regressor directly predicting oracle values, {\emph{i.e.} $\log_{10}MIC$ values estimated by a predictor model}; (ii) TransVAE trained jointly with a regressor predicting Boman index values; (iii) TransVAE trained jointly with a regressor predicting charge values; (iv) TransVAE trained jointly with a regressor predicting hydrophobicity values; (v) TransVAE trained jointly with a regressor predicting both Boman index and charge; and (vi), TransVAE trained jointly with a regressor predicting Boman Index, charge, and hydrophobicity values.

 To assess the effect of data sparsity, we trained each model with different numbers of available labels for the associated regressor.
 For (i), we trained models with 100\% and 2\% (corresponding to 10,538 points in the training set) of the labels in the training set.
 For (ii)-(vi), we trained models with 100\%, 75\% (corresponding to 392,586 points in the training set), 50\% (corresponding to 261,647 points in the training set), 25\% (corresponding to 130,746 points in the training set), and 2\% (corresponding to 10,538 points in the training set) of the labels.
 The loss function for jointly training the TransVAE with a property predictor was the sum of the ELBO loss and the mean-squared error (predictor's loss), the latter of which was simply set to 0 for any data-point without an associated value in the training dataset.
 Thus, training proceeded in a semi-supervised or fully-supervised manner for the predictors, depending on the extent to which labels were made available for the training dataset.